Williams scores 28, No. 7 Duke beats Syracuse 97-72

 - Jim BoeheimAmerican basketball coach and player

-SYRACUSE, N.Y.
-(AP) With Syracuse's big man out for the season, the Orange again were no match for No. 7 Duke.
+SYRACUSE, N.Y. – With Syracuse’s big man out for the season, the Orange again were no match for No. 7 Duke.

 Mark Williams scored a career-high 28 points and pulled down 12 rebounds, Paolo Banchero had 21 points and dished out nine assists with one turnover in the heart of the Syracuse zone defense, and AJ Griffin added 20 points as the Blue Devils raced to a commanding early lead and beat Syracuse 97-72 on Saturday night.